On this page:

 Similarly, pouring them down the drain will pollute our waterways, harm animals and vegetation, contaminate our water supply and make rivers and beaches unsafe for swimming.

-Follow these tips to safely buy, store, and use household chemicals until you can dispose of them at a local Detox your Home event, or council transfer station.
+Follow these tips to safely buy, store, and use household chemicals until you can dispose of them at a local Detox your Home event.

 This list of common household chemicals is not exhaustive.
 You may have other chemicals in your house that you should also handle carefully.
 If you’re unsure, check the label for warnings.